Discretization Invariant Networks for Learning Maps between Neural Fields: Pixel-Based Layers

 \paragraph{Average pooling} An average pooling layer performs a continuous convolution with a box filter, followed by downsampling.
 To reproduce a discrete average pooling with even kernels, the box filter is shifted, similarly to max pooling.

-An adaptive average pooling layer can be replicated by tokenizing the INR and taking the mean of each token to produce a vector of the desired size.
+An adaptive average pooling layer can be replicated by tokenizing the NF and taking the mean of each token to produce a vector of the desired size.

-\paragraph{Parametric functions in $L^2(\domain)$} There are several choices of parametric functions in $L^2(\domain)$.
-Such functions can enable an INR to be modulated by taking its elementwise product with the function, or for global information to be aggregated in a learned manner by taking its inner product with the function.
-If $\domain$ is a subset of $[a,b]^d$, one can use a separable basis defined by the product of rescaled 1D Legendre polynomials along each dimension.
-If $\domain$ is a $d$-ball, we can use the Zernike polynomial basis.
-For any $\domain$, the function can be represented as an MLP.

 \paragraph{Attention layer} There are various ways to replicate the functionality of an attention layer.
 Here we present an approach that preserves the domain.
-For some $d_k \in \natural$ consider a self-attention layer with $\cin d_k$ parametric functions $q_{ij} \in L^2(\domain)$, $\cin d_k$ parametric functions $k_{ij} \in L^2(\domain)$, and a convolution with $d_k$ output channels, produce the output INR $g$ as:
+For some $d_k \in \natural$ consider a self-attention layer with $\cin d_k$ parametric functions $q_{ij} \in L^2(\domain)$, $\cin d_k$ parametric functions $k_{ij} \in L^2(\domain)$, and a convolution with $d_k$ output channels, produce the output NF $g$ as:

-A cross-attention layer generates queries from a second input INR.
+A cross-attention layer generates queries from a second input NF.
 A multihead-attention layer generates several sets of $(Q,K,V)$ triplets and takes the softmax of each set separately.

-\paragraph{Activation Layer} Pointwise nonlinearities are identical to the discrete case.
-We use rectified linear units (ReLU) for all our models.

-\paragraph{Positional encoding} Adding positional encodings is performed similarly to the discrete case, adding a sinusoidal function of the coordinates to each channel.

-\paragraph{Dropout layer} Beyond the classic dropout layer which randomly set points and/or channels to zero, there is potential for a dropout layer that reduces computation by randomly dropping QMC sample points or skipping their evaluation under the integral.

-\paragraph{Data augmentation} Most data augmentation techniques, including spatial transformations, point-wise functions and normalizations, translate naturally to INRs.
+\paragraph{Data augmentation} Most data augmentation techniques, including spatial transformations, point-wise functions and normalizations, translate naturally to NFs.
 Furthermore, spatial transformations are efficient and do not incur the usual cost of interpolating back to the grid.
-This suggests that \modelnames may benefit from new data augmentation methods such as adding Gaussian noise to the coordinates of QMC sample points.
+Thus \modelnames might be suitable for a new set of data augmentation methods such as adding Gaussian noise to the discretization coordinates.